 I saw it on TV.

-Coronatime is a thriller, a comedy and a love story.
-In a future world where universal contact tracing and advances in medical technology have created a society of oppression, corruption and injustice, one man and one woman must defeat a system which makes 1984 seem as menacing as a teddy bears’ picnic in a kindergarten.
+Corona Crime is a thriller, a comedy and a love story.
+In a future world where universal contact tracing and advances in medical technology have created a society of oppression, corruption and injustice, one man and one woman must defeat a system which makes 1984 seem as menacing as a teddy bears’ picnic.

-I am polishing the final draft of Coronatime and hope to be ready for publication soon.
-Here is the first chapter.
+I am polishing the final draft of Corona Crime and hope to be ready for publication soon.
+Here is an excerpt.

-In “Coronatime” the sun has set on life as we know it.
+In “Corona Crime” the sun has set on life as we know it.